WB: Kanhaiya Kumar to flag off rally against NRC on Nov 15

 Prasenjit Bose, the convenor of the forum, said on Monday, "We will start the yatra from Darjeeling on November 15 and it will conclude at Kakdwip on December 8.
 We also have plans to hold a mega mass rally against the NRC in Calcutta on December 9."

-Nearly, fifty members of the forum are likely to pass through districts like North and South Dinajpurs, Malda, Murshidabad, East and West Burdwans, North 24-Parganas and South 24-Parganas on a bus.
+Nearly, fifty members of the forum are likely to pass through districts like North and South Dinajpur, Malda, Murshidabad, East and West Burdwans, North 24-Parganas and South 24-Parganas on a bus.

 The convenor of the forum also added, "Our demands include citizenship for 19 lakh NRC-excluded persons in Assam, closure of all detention camps in that state, scrapping of the National Population Register, NRC and the anti-refugee Citizenship Amendment Act, 2003, and withdrawal of the Citizenship Amendment Bill 2016."